Our travels through Buddhist hinterland-Deoghar-Bihar-Uttar Pradesh-Nepal-Uttar Pradesh

 Posted on the 10th October, 2025

 Om Namo Shivay, Har har mahadev, Jai Mahadev, Jai baba Vishwanath are the most common chants in any Hindu temple.
 But when it comes to jyotirlinga, fervor of devotees reaches its high pitch frequently to chant God’s name in a way you like it, and chant in chorus follows.
-So, we had an opportunity to visit the jyorling at Deoghar in Jharkhand, popularly called Baba Baijnath jyotirling.
-We decided to take a longer circular route to visit many other religious and other tourist places in these states and in the neighbouring country, Nepal.
+So, we had an opportunity to visit the jyortirling at Deoghar in Jharkhand, popularly called Baba Baijnath jyotirling.
+We decided to take a longer circular route to visit many other religious and tourist places in their states and in the neighbouring country, Nepal.
 Essentially, this tour of 9 days of air, rail and road travel focussed on locations related to Buddhism and culminated our faith in the larger goods that humanity seeks to attain.
 We were a group of six people, four joining from New Delhi and two of us from Mumbai.

 Day 1-September 28, 2025